mschoettner/master-thesis/README.md

-# master-thesis
+# Master thesis

-Code for my Master Thesis Psychopathic Traits and Social Cognition: Effective Connectivity in Theory of Mind and Empathy Networks.
+Code for my Master thesis "Psychopathic Traits and Social Cognition: Effective Connectivity in Theory of Mind and Empathy Networks".